Edo traditional food: Soups

-This is one simple soup eaten by the Edos.
-The soup is quite different in content from the owo (or Owho) of Urhobo people in southern Nigeria.
-It is prepare with palm oil, smoked fish and potash (Okawu or kan).
-The Potash is meant to give it a thick texture.
-It is usually served with yam, cocoyam or unripe plantain.
+Bini owo soup is a soup eaten by the Edo people.
+It differs in its ingredients and preparation from owo (or Owho), a soup associated with the Urhobo people of southern Nigeria.
+It is prepared with palm oil, smoked fish, and potash (okawu or kan), which is used as a thickening agent.
+It is usually served with yam, cocoyam, or unripe plantain.